dpays/imagehoster/README.md

 Signing uploads
 ---------------

-Uploads require a signature made with by a Steem account's posting authority, further that account has to be above a (service configurable) reputation threshold.
+Uploads require a signature made with by a dPay account's posting authority, further that account has to be above a (service configurable) reputation threshold.

 Creating a signature (psuedocode):